gamzeogutcu/Interstellar_Space_Travel/README.md

 Exploratory Data Analysis (EDA)

 Exploratory Data Analysis (EDA) was performed to understand the underlying patterns and relationships in the data.
 The key steps involved were:
-    -Descriptive Statistics: Summarizing the main characteristics of the dataset.
+   - Descriptive Statistics: Summarizing the main characteristics of the dataset.
-    -Distribution Analysis: Examining the distribution of customer satisfaction scores.
+   - Distribution Analysis: Examining the distribution of customer satisfaction scores.
-    -Correlation Analysis: Identifying relationships between different variables.
+   - Correlation Analysis: Identifying relationships between different variables.
-    -Visualization: Creating various plots to illustrate the data, such as histograms, box plots, and scatter plots.
+   - Visualization: Creating various plots to illustrate the data, such as histograms, box plots, and scatter plots.
-    -Outlier Analysis: Identifying and handling anomalies in the data using IQR (Interquartile Range) technique.
+   - Outlier Analysis: Identifying and handling anomalies in the data using IQR (Interquartile Range) technique.
 This step helped in improving the model's accuracy by focusing on the relevant data.
-    -Missing value analysis: identifying and determining how to handle empty or missing values within a dataset to ensure accurate modeling and analysis.
+   - Missing value analysis: identifying and determining how to handle empty or missing values within a dataset to ensure accurate modeling and analysis.
-    -Creating new features: deriving new information or features from existing variables within a dataset.
+   - Creating new features: deriving new information or features from existing variables within a dataset.
-    -Encoding: process of converting categorical or text data into a numerical format suitable for machine learning algorithms or other analytical methods.
+   - Encoding: process of converting categorical or text data into a numerical format suitable for machine learning algorithms or other analytical methods.
-    -Normalization: Normalizing the data to bring all variables to a similar scale.
+   - Normalization: Normalizing the data to bring all variables to a similar scale.

 #Model Development